-At my house, Toddler has not indicated any dress-up preference at all, so I shall take the opportunity to wield full costume authority.
+At my house, Toddler has not indicated any dress-up preference at all, so I get to wield full costume authority.
 He will be King Ahasuerus.
 He can actually say King Ahasuerus.
 Soon enough, the time will come when dressing up like a character from the Purim story will be unthinkably dumb, so I take my chance while I can.

 Next year, someone who can delegate should probably ask for parent volunteers to make the dough.
 Besides, cooking together in the synagogue kitchen is another way for parents of little kids to get to know each other, to feel themselves a part of the building and community, and to help everyone out at the same time.
 It takes a shtetl, after all.
 Preferably, a shtetl with somebody, somewhere who can tell people what to do.